tomas-fryza/avr-course/Labs/07-uart/README.md

 ## Experiments on your own

+1. Based on the converted values, write the part of the code that distinguishes which push button was pressed and display the information at LCD position `c` and send it to UART.

-1. Design a piece of code to calculate the parity bit from the specified value.
+2. Design a piece of code to calculate the parity bit from the specified value.
 Display the parity of ADC converted value on the LCD and UART.

 Extra.
 Design your own library for working with analog to digital convertor.